 Eurovision Song Contest 1988

-For Céline Dion, winning the 1988 Eurovision Song Contest was the starting point of her globe-wide career.
-Had she only been known in Canada and France before 1988, the Eurovision Song Contest gave her the elevate her career to new heights.
+For Céline Dion, winning the 1988 Eurovision Song Contest was a turning point in her international career.
+Whilst she was known in Canada and France before 1988, the Eurovision Song Contest gave her the elevate her career to new heights.
 Shortly after she won the Eurovision Song Contest she began work on her debut English language album, Unison.

 - The 1988 Eurovision Song Contest also saw another star of the future take to the stage; Lara Fabian who represented Luxembourg.
 The Belgian-born singer went on to forge a hugely successful career and in 2000 she reached number one on the Billboard charts in the United States with I Will Love Again.

 - Cyprus decided to withdraw as their entry was not in-line with the rules of the contest - it had previously been published.